-I had set an intention, that every little chapel that I would come across on my Camino, that I would stop, and at a minimum, say a little prayer of gratitude, for my journey, and all that was available to me.
+I had set an intention, that every little chapel that I would come across on my Camino, that I would stop, and at a minimum, say a little prayer of gratitude, for my journey and all that was available to me.

-A turnoff the AS-234 and the Primitive Way becomes a paved lane...
+Shortly after the chapel we turned to the left, off the AS-234 and the Primitive Way becomes a paved lane...

 Through freshly pruned vineyards...

 And then, a sweet turn took us onto a semi-paved lane and sweet relief for my aching feet and shins!

 The glorious blackberries were everywhere, lining the path, also a welcome relief to our aching stomachs that had not yet had any breakfast.

 Our country lane soon re-joined a paved road, as it climbed into Premoño.
 The uphill portion gave our sore shins, a needed break from the downhill pounding.
 The uphill was most definitely easier on the shin pounding!

 After 4.5 kilometers into the day, in the heart of the hamlet of Premoño, the Capilla of Santa Ana de Premoño greeted us.
 Once again, we stopped and filled our hearts with gratitude.

 A beautiful, raised horreo, or granary greeted us in Premoño.

 About 400 meters after the chapel in Premoño, the Primitive Way again turns into a path to the right.
 The path leads you into an entanglement of wild blackberries, below, which we continued to receive as our gift on the Camino!